Reaching our city with the Gospel.

 - Cans of Cake Frosting

-- Christmas Toy needs: collection begins mid November 2018 to begin distribution on the first Tuesday in December.
-We typically distribute 120 or more bags of toys every December and our goal is to ensure every bag has at least one new toy.
+- Christmas Toy needs: Collection begins at the start of November and bags will be distributed in the first 3 weeks of December.
+Last year we distributed 123 bags of toys, and our goal is to ensure every bag has at least one new toy.
 Good toy ideas:

 - Board games